-The fair values of the Company's financial assets and liabilities consisting of cash, receivables, loan receivable, accounts payable and accrued liabilities and dividends payable approximate their recorded values as at December 31, 2020 and December 31, 2019 due to their short-term nature.
-The fair value of the Canadian Emergency Business Account is impacted by changes in market interest rates which can result in differences between the carrying value of the instruments.
-The fair value of the Canadian Emergency Business Account has been estimated based on a loan with an interest rate of 5% with a term of 2 years.
-The estimated fair value at December 31, 2020 is \$27,211 (2019 - \$nil).
+The fair values of the Company's financial assets and liabilities consisting of cash, receivables, accounts payable and accrued liabilities and dividends payable approximate their recorded values as at December 31, 2021 and December 31, 2020 due to their short-term nature.
+The fair value of the Canada Emergency Business Account is impacted by changes in market interest rates which can result in differences between the carrying value of the instruments.
+The fair value of the Canada Emergency Business Account has been estimated based on a loan with an interest rate of 5% with a term of 2 years.
+The estimated fair value at December 31, 2021 is \$27,211 (2020 - \$27,211).

-The Company's financial assets are classified as level 1 except for its GIC investment which is classified as level 2 (2019 - level 1 except for investments which is classified as level 2).
-The Company's financial liabilities are classified as level 2 (2019 - level 2).
+The Company's financial assets are classified as level 1 (2020 - level 1 except for its GIC investment which is classified as level 2).
+The Company's financial liabilities are classified as level 2 (2020 - level 2).